vision-iitd/vision-iitd.github.io/join.md

 	<li><b>Social Impact:</b> I am on constant lookout to use my expertise for applications with social impact.
 My current interest includes developing camera based wearable device as mobility assistant for visually impaired. </li>
 </ol>

-Plaese look at <A HREF="https://signalprocessingsociety.org/newsletter/2020/08/interview-chetan-arora-associate-professor-iit-delhi-india" target="_blank">my recent interview with IEEE Signal Processing Society</A> to undertand my current research program and future research directions in more detail.
+Please look at <A HREF="https://signalprocessingsociety.org/newsletter/2020/08/interview-chetan-arora-associate-professor-iit-delhi-india" target="_blank">my recent interview with IEEE Signal Processing Society</A> to undertand my current research program and future research directions in more detail.

 </div></td></tr></table>